paperwm/PaperWM/README.md

 > #### ➡️ Please ensure pull requests are based off, and submitted to, [develop](https://github.com/paperwm/PaperWM/tree/develop) branch.
 >
-> Pull requests submitted to the `release` branch will not be accepted (but don't worry, if you accidentally submit a PR to the `release` branch we won't be mad, and will just remind you and ask you to change it).
+> Pull requests submitted to the `release` branch will not be accepted (but don't worry, if you accidentally submit a PR to the `release` branch we won't be mad, and will just ask you to change it).

 ## Usage ##